Oti Uttam

-Oti Uttam is a 2024 Indian Bengali-language fantasy romantic comedy film written, co-produced and directed by Srijit Mukherji under Camellia Productions and Matchcut Productions.
-Veteran Bengali actor Uttam Kumar appears in the screen through Visual effects from his existing clippings from his various films.
+Oti Uttam is a 2024 Indian Bengali-language fantasy comedy film written, co-produced and directed by Srijit Mukherji under Camellia Productions and Matchcut Productions.
+Veteran Bengali actor Uttam Kumar appears on the screen through Visual effects from his existing clippings from his various films.
 His character was built by the scenes of his 56 existing old movies.

 Plot

 Krishnendu, a Ph.D. researcher working on a project on Mahanayak Uttam Kumar.
 He likes a girl but gets refused every times.
 The researcher decides to bring his icon Uttam Kumar's spirit through planchette.
 Mahanayak's grandson helps him in to fulfill the love life of researcher.
 But things get complicated when Sohini falls in love for with Uttam Kumar at the first sight of his spirit.